API-Optimists/openbanking-ui/README.md

 This will stub the rest api calls and return the mock response.

+The sdk will be up and running in the backend to connect to the sandbox.

 #### Connecting with sdk

-Download and setup the sdk code from the [url](https://github.com/HashApithon/openbanking-java-sdk)
+Download and setup the sdk code from the [url](https://github.com/API-Optimists/openbanking-java)

 ### Getting familiar with open banking related terms